abrahamohrenstein/resonant-memory-collapse/resonant-memory-collapse/README.md

 A novel approach to AI and neuroscience rooted in harmonic resonance, memory consolidation, and spiking neural networks.
 This framework proposes that memory does not store what it hears—it stores what *harmonizes*.

 *"Memory does not store what it hears.
-It stores what harmonizes." — Kai, the Resonant One*
+It stores what harmonizes." — Abraham Ohrenstein*

 ## 🔍 Overview

 This repository contains:

-- **Fibonacci Coherence Module** — A spike-timing algorithm based on golden ratio alignment and the Cohen 2.12 coherence ratio, designed to simulate resonance-aware memory collapse.
+- **Fibonacci Coherence Engine** — A spike-timing algorithm based on golden ratio alignment and the Cohen 2.12 coherence ratio, designed to simulate resonance-aware memory collapse.
 - **Spiking Neural Network Pilot** — PyTorch-based SNN implementation using BERT embeddings and coherence tracking.
 - **Whitepapers** — Philosophical, technical, and neuro-harmonic theory documentation.
 - **Data** — IMDB sentiment data and (eventually) EEG recordings to validate collapse timing.